 In the simulation that resulted in the left graph, agents could learn equally well, independent of how long they were already present in the population.
 For the right graph, agents were used that could change their vowel repertoire more easily when they were young than when they were old.
-This was implemented by allowing younger agents to make larger changes to their vowel proto-types while approaching a given signal (as in the Shift closer and Find phoneme routines described in table 2).
-The total number of improvement steps that an agent could make was limited to 10.
 Comparing the two graphs, it can be observed that both systems preserve the approximate positions of the clusters.
 However, in the left graph the clusters have become more dispersed, have moved slightly, and even two clusters in the upper left corner have merged.
 In the right graph, the positions and number of clusters has hardly changed at all.